OuyangWenyu/hydrodataset/docs/faq.md

 ### The first cloud read is slow.
 Is this normal?

 Yes.
 The first read has to fetch metadata and data chunks from OSS and may generate the Zarr cache.
-Subsequent reads are fast because only the needed chunks are downloaded; benchmark results are available in [cloud_bench_result.md](cloud_bench_result.md).
+Subsequent reads are fast because only the needed chunks are downloaded.

 ## Usage & Examples